Mount Si: In Snoqualmie culture

 Mount Si features prominently in a Prometheus story from the Snoqualmie people.
 According to Snoqualmie tradition, Mount Si is the fallen body of sɬukʷalb, or Moon, who is the paramount god in Snoqualmie traditional religion.
 Moon had ordered that a rope of cedar bark be stretched between the Earth and the sky. sbiaw (Coyote) and kay̓kay̓ (Blue Jay) went up the rope, with Blue Jay pecking a hole in the sky for Coyote to crawl through, where he found himself at the bottom of a lake.
 He transformed into a beaver, but got trapped in a beaver trap set by Moon.
-Coyote played dead to trick Moon and was brought back to his house, where he was skinned by Moon and his carcass thrown away in the corner, where he waited paitently.
+Coyote played dead to trick Moon and was brought back to his house, where he was skinned by Moon and his carcass thrown away in the corner, where he waited patiently.

 When Moon had fallen asleep, Coyote re-applied his skin and explored the house of Moon, finding great forests, fire, the sun, and a contraption that made daylight among his possessions.
 Coyote then stole them, transforming back to his regular form and descending back down the rope to distribute what he had stolen across the earth.
 Awakening to find his possessions stolen, Moon chased Coyote down the cedar rope in anger, but it broke and he fell to his death, forming the mountain.
 Moon's face is visible on the rocks near the summit.